Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Numerical Experiments

 \subsection{Experiment 1 - Uniform informative angles}

-In the first experiment, we aim to evaluate the performance of the Actor-Critic policy on the circles data set, which have a uniform distribution of informative angles.
-It is known that the equidistant benchmark is the optimal policy for this data set.
+In the first experiment, we aim to train an agent and evaluate its performance on the circles (dataset d1), which have a uniform distribution of informative angles.
+It is known that the equidistant benchmark is the optimal policy for this dataset.
 Our objective is to investigate whether the Actor-Critic policy approaches the equidistant policy in performance.
+To facilitate this investigation, the experiment is conducted with 3,000 training phantoms, and it requires an extensive training duration of 100,000 episodes.

 As depicted in Figure (\ref{fig:CirleTraining}), the equidistant policy exhibits enhanced performance for the circular phantoms compared to the Actor-Critic policies with diverse reward configurations.
-Furthermore, we observed that the performance of the Actor-Critic policy with end-to-end reward surpasses that of the policy with incremental reward as the number of angles increases.
+Furthermore, we observe that the performance of the Actor-Critic policy with end-to-end reward surpasses that of the policy with incremental reward as the number of angles increases.

 Figure (\ref{fig:CircleSamples}) presents two samples considering three and seven angles obtained from the Actor-Critic policy with the end-to-end reward setting.
 This result demonstrates that the Actor-Critic agent tends to distribute the selected angles evenly, although the number of angles is different.